 Gain hands-on experience working in a public policy or social change organization.

 The International Professional Service Semester helps students secure graduate-level internships, jobs, or consultancies in international organizations in the U.S. and abroad.
-The program is designed for graduate students in the International Policy and Development, International Environmental Policy, and Master of Public Administration programs, and students can earn up to 6 units in January and 6 units February-August for a total of 12 credits.
+The program is designed for graduate students in the International Policy and Development, International Environmental Policy, Nonproliferation and Terrorism Studies and Master of Public Administration programs.
+Students can earn up to 6 units in January and 6 units February-August for a total of 12 credits.
 Students should consult their academic advisor regarding additional credits if needed.